Generic Inference in Latent Gaussian Process Models: Scalable Inference

 We now address the computation of the expected log likelihood term in Equation \eqref{eq:ell}.
 The main difficulty of computing this term is that, unlike the $\klterm$ where we have full knowledge of the prior and the approximate posterior, here we do not assume a specific form for the conditional likelihood $\plike$.
 Furthermore, we only require evaluations of $\log\pcond{\yn}{\fn, \likeparam}$ for each datapoint $n$, hence yielding a truly black-box likelihood method.

 We will show one of our main results, that of \emph{statistical efficiency} of our $\ellterm$ estimator.
-This means that, despite having a full Gaussian approximate posterior, estimation of the $\ellterm$ and its gradients only requires expectations over univariate Gaussian distributions.
+This means that, despite having a full Gaussian approximate posterior, estimation of the $\ellterm$ and its gradients only requires samples from univariate Gaussian distributions.
 We start by expanding Equation $\eqref{eq:ell}$ using our definitions of the approximate posterior and the factorization of the conditional likelihood:

 where, given the definition of the approximate joint posterior $\qjoint$ in Equation \eqref{eq:joint-posterior}, the distribution $\qf$ resulting from marginalizing $\u$ from this joint posterior can be obtained analytically,